anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

  - OSM (ETSi Open Source MANO project)
  - VMWare (While not an Open Source project, VMWare is a commonly used platform used for VNF deployments in the telecom industry)

-The ETSI NFV project is very closely related to the Common Telco NFVI effort.
-To facilitate more collaboration as the project matures, the Common Telco NFVI Reference Model's scope has been purposely aligned to the ETSI NFV Infrastructure plus the VIM (Virtualised Infrastructure Manager), inclusive of their external reference points, as specified by ETSI GS NFV002. <!--[link to ref: NFV Architectural framework v1.2.1]-->. **Figure 1-7** illustrates which functional blocks of the ETSI NFV Architecture are in scope for CNTT.
+The ETSI NFV ISG is very closely related to the Common Telco NFVI, in that it is a group that is working on supporting technologies for NFV applications.
+To facilitate more collaboration as the project matures, the Common Telco NFVI Reference Model's scope has been purposely aligned to the ETSI NFV ISG Infrastructure plus the VIM (Virtualised Infrastructure Manager), inclusive of their external reference points, as specified by ETSI GS NFV002. <!--[link to ref: NFV Architectural framework v1.2.1]-->. **Figure 1-7** illustrates which functional blocks of the ETSI NFV Architecture are in scope for Common Telco NFVI.

 <p align="center"><img src="../figures/ch01_etsi_archi_mapping_v2.PNG" alt="mapping" title="Mapping to ETSI NFV architecture" width="100%"/></p>
 <p align="center"><b>Figure 1-7:</b> Mapping to ETSI NFV architecture</p>

-Following the ETSI model, **Figure 1-7** also depicts the VIM, which controls and manages the NFVI, and while technically not part of the NFVI, the VIM is included in the CNTT scope, due to its role as a manager serving as a bridge between the underlaying NVFI and the VNF applications.
+Following the ETSI model, **Figure 1-7** also depicts the VIM, which controls and manages the NFVI, and while technically not part of the NFVI, the VIM is included in the Common Telco NFVI scope, due to its role as a manager serving as a bridge between the underlying NVFI and the VNF applications.
 The interactions between NFVI and VIM will be part of this document as infrastructure resources management and orchestration have a strong impact on the NFVI.
 These interactions and interfaces will be detailed in  **Chapter 7 "API & Interfaces"**.

-CNTT is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services, including NFVI and VNFs, using OPNFV.
+The Common Telco NFVI is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services, including NFVI and VNFs, using OPNFV.
 OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

-Once CNTT Reference Models and Architectures are implemented and tested via OPNFV (Reference Implementations), commercial products adhering to these specifications can undergo an enhanced OVP’s VNF and NFVI compliance testing for establishing baseline conformance and offering interoperability.
+Once the Common Telco NFVI Reference Models and Architectures are implemented and tested via OPNFV (Reference Implementations), commercial products adhering to these specifications can undergo an enhanced OVP’s VNF and NFVI compliance testing for establishing baseline conformance and offering interoperability.
 More details about the testing and verification requirements are found in **Chapter 08 - Compliance, Verification, and Certification**.

 There will be dedicated OVP hacking tracks to facilitate VNF vendor onboarding and testing.
 More information on the work and how to get involved can be found at the following links.
 - https://www.lfnetworking.org/ovp.
 - Information on the existing 11 OPNFV Verified products to date is available here: https://nfvi-verified.lfnetworking.org/#/

-CNTT will collaborate with the respective API workgroups of SDOs (ETSI, MEF, TM Forum) as much as possible.
+The Common Telco NFVI will collaborate with the respective API workgroups of SDOs (ETSI, MEF, TM Forum) as much as possible.
 However, to collate on the relevant APIs from these SDOs in some cases requires special permission since information might not be available to the public.
 For example.
 MEF LSO APIs & TM Forum OpenAPIs are accessible by members only.

 <a name="1.7"></a>
 ## 1.7 Out of Scope Components.